Program Requirements Term-by-Term

 Residencies

 Students must also attend two 10-day residency periods a year, one in January and one in June, plus a final (fifth) residency to mark the completion of the course of study.
 These are high-energy and high-demand sessions and we require full participation.
-Students must arrive the day before and leave no earlier than after the final scheduled academic event of the residency (the final workshop on the final Sunday morning), being in residence the entire 10 days and planning travel arrangements and other commitments to ensure no break in the 10-day concentration.
+Students must arrive the day before and leave no earlier than after the final scheduled academic event of the residency (the final workshop on the final Saturday morning).
+Students must be in residence the entire 10 days and plan travel arrangements and other commitments to ensure no break in the 10-day residency period.

 Would you like further information?
 Inquire here and one of our staff members will be in touch.